cristi2019255/MultimediaRetrieval/README.md

 ## :scroll: Description

 A multimedia retrieval system for 3D shapes.
-Project for Utrecht University in 2022 done by Grosu Cristian :moldova:, Angelov Dmitar :bulgaria: and Fluiter Marc :netherlands: , all rights reserved :copyright:.
+Project for Utrecht University :university: in 2022 done by Grosu Cristian :moldova:, Angelov Dmitar :bulgaria: and Fluiter Marc :netherlands: , all rights reserved :copyright:.

 ## :rocket: Quick start